System of National Accounts: Criticism of GDP

 The most popular criticism of national accounts concerns the concept of gross domestic product (GDP).
 GDP has been criticized from all sides for what it does not measure, or because it allegedly mismeasures the national economy.
 Economists like Joseph Stiglitz argued that a measure of "well-being" was needed to balance a measure of output growth.
 Such measures were designed, but so far they have not been used much in national SNA accounts.
 SNA 2025 does broaden the national accounts framework, to account better for elements affecting wellbeing and sustainability, and to inform various policy goals of governments and international organizations.
 According to Stiglitz, one of the paradoxes of GDP measurement is that:

 “…while GDP is supposed to measure the value of output of goods and services, in one key sector — government — we typically have no way of doing it, so we often measure the output simply by the inputs.
 If government spends more — even if inefficiently — output goes up.”

 In part, the criticism of GDP is misplaced, because the fault is not so much with the concept itself.
 It is useful to have measures of the value of a country's total net output and measures of national income, showing their changes over time – that's better than having no measures at all.
 The fault is more with the actual use that is made of the concept by governments, intellectuals, the media and businessmen in public discourse.

 GDP measures are frequently misused by writers who do not understand what the measures mean, how the measures were produced, or what the measures can be validly used for.
 Many of the critics of SNA have no real knowledge about the main purpose of SNA, never mind understanding the possibilities and limits of the accounting design.
-GDP is used for an enormous diversity of comparisons, but many of those comparisons may conceptually lack validity or are not appropriate.
+GDP is used for an enormous diversity of comparisons, but many of those comparisons may conceptually lack validity, or are simply not appropriate.